waltandmartha/readmeproject/README.md

 ## 4. Describe the project will you be conducting and how your App will address the client’s needs.

-Back2Bikes buy all their bicycle parts from one particular supplier - Bicycle Wholesale Australia.
+back2bikes buy all their bicycle parts from one particular supplier - Bicycle Wholesale Australia.

-During customer's bicycle assesment the mechanic comes up with a list of parts that will be required to conduct the repairs.
-The qualification/sale process is most succesfull with being able to present the prices and details right there on the spot so the customer can make the decision, whether they would like to get the repairs done.
-At the moment Back2Bikes exposeses their nett, wholesale pricing to the customers , which allows them to convert the sale on spot , however they are unable to introduce Retail Recommended Pricing which will increase the revenue of the foundation.
-They usually try to explain to the customer additional costs (GST, freight etc) however it is a timeconsuming and awkward process.

-The solution is to create a full stack application that will pull the data from the supplier and render it on Back2Bikes own app in workshop.
+The solution to the problem identified in question 2 is to create a full stack application that will pull the data from the supplier and render it on Back2Bikes own app in workshop.
 This way mechanics/volunteers can follow their known sale/consulting process with improving on margins that come from parts sales.

-The application will allow for searching via part number ( volunteers use in house, pysical catalogue for parts' number), name and description.
+The application will allow for searching via part number (volunteers use in house, pysical catalogue for parts' number), name and description.

-The solution includes creating Backend that will organise the data from the supplier and algorythms for rendering RRP on the Frontend.
+The solution includes creating a backend that will organise the data from the supplier and algorythms for rendering RRP on the frontend.

+back2bikes have a XLSX file of the suppliers database.
+It is simply a list of parts with a part number, a short description, a barcode and wholesale price.
+No category or sub-category information is available.

+To solve this problem we need to do the following:

+* Import the parts list and prices to our (Mongo) database
+* Provide a simple page (within their existing Meteor app) to allow searching of the database, either by name or part number
+* Write an algorithm to calculate a RRP
+* Display the price of the part(s) found as a list
+* Provide an advanced search option
+* Integrate this solution into their current app

+All to be done using React, Storybook, TDD

+### Possible extension:

+* Allow part to be added to a draft order, with a quantity
+* Review draft order, add/remove parts
+* Send order to supplier (via email)

+### Pricing algorithm

+* The first calculation is to double the wholesale price to make RRP.
+* This helps to cover GST and shipping costs.
+* Anything over $60, the margin is 50%
+* Anything over $100 the margin is 30%

-### 5. Identify and describe the software (including databases) to be used in your App.
+## 5. Identify and describe the software (including databases) to be used in your App.

-* **Visual Studio Code**
+### Visual Studio Code
   * Visual Studio Code is a source code editor.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 This is our standard text editor, but some may opt to not use it.

-* **Storybook**
+### Storybook
   * Storybook is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
 We will be using this throughout our testing phases before pushed to production.

-* **Figma**
+### Figma
   * Our standard for designing and will be used to create our wireframes.
 Figma is a free software that makes wireframing very easy with the ability to create components and reuse them in our design however we like.

-* **Nuclino**
+### Nuclino
   * Nuclino is a cloud-based team collaboration software which allows teams to collaborate and share information in real-time.
 We will be using this to share information that will stay the same throughout the length of the project, such as coding standards and git workflow practices.

-* **Trello**
+### Trello
   * Trello is a collaboration tool that organizes your projects into boards.
 In one glance, Trello tells you what's being worked on, who's working on what, and where something is in a process.
 We will be using this throughout the project to track who is working on what and what is being worked on, so there is no overlap.

+### MongoDB
-* **MongoDB** is the database used in our application.
+  * MongoDB is the database used in our application.
 Our client already uses this so we will continue to do the same for consistency.

 ## 6. Identify and describe the network setup you will use in your development.